vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 ```

 ## 3. Minimize Visibility
-Code structure is improved by minimizing visibility of lower level Code Structures across higher level Code Structures boundaries.
+The code structure can improved by minimizing visibility of lower level Code Structures across higher level Code Structures boundaries.

-### References
+But it becomes critical only when your will have many users and you want to make it clear what is part of the API, and what may be changed in the future.

-- "A method is not used by any other class.
-Make the method private."; https://refactoring.com/catalog/hideMethod.html
+Within your project code it doesn't matter much, what methods are explicitly hidden.

 ### Examples